sujatanayak/cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - : What aspect of security do load balancers protect?
-What is the advantage of a jump box?_Load balancer  protect against dDos attack.
+What is the advantage of a jump box?
+Load balancer  protect against dDos attack.
 Having a jumpbox ensures that the network is not assecible from the public domain and only through the jumpbox.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network_ and system  logs_.
-- _: What does Filebeat watch for?_Filebeat monitors the log files or the location that the user specifies.
+- _: What does Filebeat watch for?_Filebeat monitors the log files or the location that the user specifies and sends them to either Elasticsearch or logstash.
-- _: What does Metricbeat record?_records metrics on system and services
+- _: What does Metricbeat record?Metricbeat monitors the servers and records metrics on system and services such as docker metrics or system metrics.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.